 How do I appeal?

-If you want to appeal click here for further information
+If you want to appeal, please visit the Government's Council Tax Appeals section (Opens in a New Window) for further information